buildbotics/buildbotics-ui/src/docs/about.md

 # About Buildbotics

 ## Mission
 Our main goal is to make desktop manufacturing easier.
 CNC, 3D printers and LASER cutters are awesome tools but using them can be both expensive and challenging.
-Fortunately many companies are beginning to produce relative cheap machines but the software to run them effectively is both costly and difficult to use.
-We believe desktop manufacturing is for everyone, not just technicians.
+Fortunately, many companies are beginning to produce relative cheap machines but the software to run them effectively is both costly and difficult to use.
+We believe desktop manufacturing is for everyone.

-Buildbotics, [OpenSCAM](http://openscam.org/) and [TPL](http://tplang.org) are our answers to these problems.
+Buildbotics.com, [OpenSCAM](http://openscam.org/) and [TPL](http://tplang.org) are our answers to these problems.
 We still have a long way to go but we are looking forward to working with and helping to expand this vibrant community.

 ## The Company
 Buildbotics LLC is a California-based Limited Liability Corporation founded by Joseph Coffland and Doug Coffland (yes, we're related) in 2014.